 Sir Ferdinando Gorges died in 1647 having never visited New England.
 King Charles I was beheaded, and Puritans under Cromwell gained control of England.
 During the King’s struggle, Gorges had remained loyal to him.
 It was perhaps well that he died two years before the king and was spared the grief of seeing puratin control.
 Gorges had been on the loosing side from the beginning, first in his fishing monopoly, then in his ideas of government, and finally his love for the king.
 After his death, Gorges’s heirs, being royalists too, were unable to assert their claims in America (9).

 He did not leave any direction or inheritance on his lands, and in Gorgeana, an assembly voted to rule independentaly until further notice.
 Edward Godfrey was voted Governor, and was thus the first person to be voted Governor in what is now the State of Maine (2).

-Court cases and disputes between the Bay Colony and Maine continued to 1677 when they finally agreed to Gorges claim, however, purchased the rights for 1250 pounds from his decendants.
+Court cases and disputes between the Bay Colony and Maine continued until 1677, when they finally agreed to Gorges claim, however, were able to purchase the rights for 1250 pounds from his decendants.
 Game over.